 The length of the selected TKC shall be calculated (in bytes) and the length shall be prefixed to the TKC in two bytes, little endian encoded.

-As the resultant TKC data will be greater in length than can be held in a single DGI (a DGI has a 1 byte length), the TKC data is split and transferred using multiple DGIs.

 Application Datamap

 The personalization image for the S2 application will be provided in TLV form, where the tags are defined in the table below and the length is fixed as 2 bytes.
 The contents of the table are: